Kallemakela/MTS2MP4/README.md

 ## Description

-The MTS to MP4 Converter is a simple shell script designed to convert .MTS (AVCHD video format) files to .MP4 format using ffmpeg on macOS.
+The MTS to MP4 Converter is a simple shell script designed to convert .MTS (AVCHD video format) files to .MP4 format using ffmpeg.
 It automates the conversion process and provides options for handling source and destination directories.

 ## Requirements

-- macOS
-- ffmpeg (installed via Homebrew)
+- ffmpeg

 ## Usage

-1. Create a file named `.env` in the same directory as the script (`MTS2MP4.command`) and define the SOURCE_DIR and DESTINATION_DIR variables as follows:
+1. Create a file named `.env` in the same directory as the script and define the SOURCE_DIR and DESTINATION_DIR variables as follows:

    ```ini
    # .env file